Skip to main content Link Search Menu Expand Document (external link)

 One of the cheapest ways to encode information in terms of 0s and 1s is using voltage levels, illustrated in the diagram below.

-This is how digital circuits work.
-This method of determining discrete values out of analog voltage (which value is originally made up of real number, and therefore continuous and infinite) is called the digital abstraction.
-We need to find a way to determine digital signal values out of analog voltage values.
+Digital Abstraction The method of determining discrete values out of analog voltage (which value is originally made up of real number, and therefore continuous and infinite) is called the digital abstraction.

 What are the benefits of the digital abstraction?